caseyg/awesome/README.md

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

+*   [nerveband/Apple-Music-Play-History-Converter](https://github.com/nerveband/Apple-Music-Play-History-Converter) - A Python desktop app that converts Apple Music play history to Last.fm-compatible format.
+Features local CSV processing, optional iTunes API integration, and is available as a script or Mac app.

 *   [ibm-granite/granite-io](https://github.com/ibm-granite/granite-io) - Python framework which enables you to transform how a user calls or infers an IBM Granite model and how the output from the model is returned to the user.

 *   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.